Summer is the perfect time to complete an outdoor home improvement project.

 Installing outdoor lighting can be tricky, but you can make it a DIY project.

-The first thing you must do is get yourself an outdoor lighting kit and some outdoor light fixtures.
+The first thing you must do is get yourself an outdoor lighting kit and some outdoor light fixtures like these.

 Have fun shopping around for fixtures that suit your style!
 If the light fixtures come with instructions, follow them carefully in order to connect it to the house power supply.